kevintruong/til/Memory,-Part-2:-Implementing-a-Memory-Allocator.md

 int s = (requested_bytes + tag_overhead_bytes + 15) / 16
 ```
 The additional constant ensures incomplete units are rounded up.
 Note, real code is more likely to symbol sizes e.g. `sizeof(x) - 1`, rather than coding numerical constant 15.

+## A note about internal fragmentation

+Internal fragmentation happens when the block you give them is larger than their allocation size.
+Let's say that we have a free block of size 16B (not including metadata).
+If they allocate 7 bytes, you may want to round up to 16B and just return the entire block.

+This gets very sinister when you implementing coalescing and splitting (next section).
+If you don't implement either, then you may end up returning a block of size 64B for a 7B allocation!
+There is a _lot_ of overhead for that allocation which is what we are trying to avoid.

 ## Implementing free
 When `free` is called we need to re-apply the offset to get back to the 'real' start of the block (remember we didn't give the user a pointer to the actual start of the block?), i.e. to where we stored the size information.